Post

 }

-“Scripts are disabled on this system” Run this in PowerShell as Admin:
+“Scripts are disabled on this system” Execution policy not set.
+Run as Admin:

 1